-If you or a loved one have symptoms of depression, seek help from a qualified healthcare provider.
+If you or a loved one have symptoms of depression, seek help from a qualified health care professional.
 Many primary care doctors diagnose and treat depression.
 Screenings for depression are now often part of a routine visit to your doctor.
-But if your symptoms get significantly worse or do not improve within four to eight weeks of treatment, ask your health care provider for a referral to a psychiatrist for diagnosis and treatment.
+But if your symptoms get a lot worse or do not improve within 4 to 8 weeks of treatment, ask your doctor for a referral to a psychiatrist for diagnosis and treatment.
 Clearly, for more severe symptoms -- and always if you have thoughts about death or hurting yourself or someone else -- you should see a psychiatrist as soon as possible.

-To diagnose depression, your health care provider will ask you questions about your symptoms and family history.
-You may be asked to fill out a questionnaire about your symptoms.
-You may be given medical tests to rule out other conditions that may be causing your symptoms, such as nutrient deficiencies, underactive thyroid or hormone levels, or reactions to drugs (either prescription or recreational) and/or alcohol.
+To diagnose depression, your doctor will ask you about your symptoms and family history.
+They may want you to fill out a questionnaire about your symptoms.
+You may get medical tests to rule out other conditions that may be causing your symptoms, such as a lack of certain nutrients, underactive thyroid or hormone levels, or reactions to drugs (either prescription or recreational) or alcohol.

 What Are the Treatments for Depression?

-The stigma depression carries drives many people to hide it, try to tough it out, or misuse alcohol, drugs, or herbal remedies to get relief.
-To effectively treat depression, it is important to seek care from a health care provider such as your primary care doctor or a licensed mental health professional.
-Both of these types of providers can help you get a correct diagnosis and develop a treatment plan.
-Many treatments for depression are available and typically include a combination of psychotherapy and medication.
+The stigma of depression drives many people to hide it, try to tough it out, or misuse alcohol, drugs, or herbal remedies to get relief.
+To effectively treat depression, it is important to seek care from a health care professional such as your primary care doctor or a licensed mental health professional.
+They can help you get a correct diagnosis and develop a treatment plan.
+There are many treatments for depression, and they typically include a combination of psychotherapy and medication.

-Psychotherapy teaches patients how to overcome negative attitudes and feelings and helps them return to normal activities.
+Psychotherapy teaches people how to overcome negative attitudes and feelings and helps them return to normal activities.

-Drug therapy is intended to treat symptoms that are thought to result from abnormalities in brain circuits that regulate mood, thinking and behavior.
+Drug therapy is intended to treat symptoms that are thought to result from problems in brain circuits that regulate mood, thinking, and behavior.
 It may take several weeks for an antidepressant to fully work to ease depression symptoms, so it's important to stay on the medication.

-As with any chronic illness, getting an early medical diagnosis and medical treatment may help reduce the intensity and duration of depression symptoms.
+As with any chronic illness, getting an early medical diagnosis and medical treatment may help make depression symptoms less intense or last a shorter time.
 It may also reduce the likelihood of a relapse.

 Medication for Depression

-The tricyclic antidepressants (TCAs), which have been used to treat depression since the 1950s, are another option, although they are apt to have more side effects than the SSRIs.
+TCAs, which have been used to treat depression since the 1950s, are another option, although they have more side effects than the SSRIs.
 Like all antidepressant drugs, you must take them for a while before they take effect.
 TCAs include amitriptyline (Elavil), amoxapine (Asendin), desipramine (Norpramin), doxepin (Sinequan), imipramine (Tofranil), nortriptyline (Aventyl, Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil).

-Because adolescents do not tolerate side effects well and tend to stop taking their medication, TCAs are not recommended for them as first-line treatments.
-In addition, heart rhythm problems have been seen in children and adolescents taking desipramine, a TCA, so caution should be taken when this medication is prescribed to this population.
+Because adolescents do not handle side effects well and tend to stop taking their medication, TCAs are not recommended for them as the first treatment.
+In addition, heart rhythm problems have been seen in children and adolescents taking desipramine.

-The third group of antidepressants, the monoamine oxidase inhibitors (MAOIs), like phenelzine (Nardil), tranylcypromine (Parnate) and the skin patch EMSAM, have also proved effective.
+The third group of antidepressants, MAOIs like phenelzine (Nardil), tranylcypromine (Parnate), and the skin patch EMSAM, have also proved to be effective.
 MAOIs may sometimes work more quickly than the TCAs, but they require avoiding certain foods (such as aged meats and cheeses) and certain other medicines that can also affect serotonin or raise blood pressure.
-MAOIs are usually prescribed only if the SSRIs and the TCAs or other depression medicines that can be simpler to take fail to bring improvement.
+MAOIs are usually prescribed only if SSRIs and TCAs, or other depression medicines that can be simpler to take, don’t make things better.